ilai-deutel/kibi/README.md

 * *Save as* prompt when no file name has been provided
 * Command to duplicate the current row, to quickly move between words
 * Ability to execute an external command from the editor and paste its output
-* Memory safety, thanks to Rust!
+* Guaranteed memory safety, thanks to Rust!
-* Many bug fixes
+* Bug fixes

 ## Contributing